-On April 3, 2013, our board of directors adopted, and our stockholders subsequently approved, the Streamline Health Solutions, Inc. 2013 Stock Incentive Plan, which we refer to as the Original 2013 Plan in this Proxy Statement.
+On April 3, 2013, our board of directors adopted, and our stockholders subsequently approved, the Streamline Health Solutions, Inc. 2013 Stock Incentive Plan, which we refer to as the "Original 2013 Plan" in this Proxy Statement.
+On March 28, 2014, our board of directors adopted, and our stockholders subsequently approved, the Streamline Health Solutions, Inc. Amended and Restated 2013 Stock Incentive Plan, which we refer to as the "2013 Plan" in this Proxy Statement.

-Upon the recommendation of our Compensation Committee, on March 28, 2014 our board of directors approved, and recommends that our stockholders approve, the Streamline Health Solutions, Inc. Amended and Restated 2013 Stock Incentive Plan, which we refer to as the Restated 2013 Plan in this Proxy Statement.
-Among other things, the Restated 2013 Plan (i) increases the number of shares of common stock available for issuance under the plan by 1,600,000 shares and (ii) provides our board of directors and the Compensation Committee with discretionary authority to take a variety of actions regarding outstanding awards in the event of a change of control.
-For more information, see "-Share Limitations" and "-Change of Control" below.
+Upon the recommendation of our Compensation Committee, on April 12, 2017, our board of directors approved, and recommends that our stockholders approve, the Streamline Health Solutions, Inc. Second Amended and Restated 2013 Stock Incentive Plan, which we refer to as the "Second Amended 2013 Plan" in this Proxy Statement.
+The Second Amended 2013 Plan increases the number of shares of common stock available for issuance under the plan by 300,000 shares.
+For more information, see "-Share Limitations" below.

-In addition, the Restated 2013 Plan includes a few minor technical changes from the Original 2013 Plan.
-The Restated 2013 Plan is summarized below and the full text of the Restated 2013 Plan is attached to this Proxy Statement as Appendix A. If our stockholders do not approve the Restated 2013 Plan, the Original 2013 Plan will remain in effect in accordance with its terms.
+In addition, the Second Amended 2013 Plan includes a few minor technical changes from the 2013 Plan.
+The Second Amended 2013 Plan is summarized below and the full text of the Second Amended 2013 Plan is attached to this Proxy Statement as Appendix A. If our stockholders do not approve the Second Amended 2013 Plan, the 2013 Plan will remain in effect in accordance with its terms.

-The discussion that follows is qualified in all respects by reference to the terms of the Restated 2013 Plan.
-Stockholders should refer to the Restated 2013 Plan for more complete and detailed information about the Restated 2013 Plan terms.
-Our board believes that our employee equity compensation program allows us to attract, motivate, and retain employees capable of achieving consistently superior business results.
-Our board also believes that the Restated 2013 Plan effectively will align the interests of plan participants with those of our stockholders by linking a portion of their compensation directly to increases in stockholder value.
-We have a history of linking pay to our long-term stock performance for a broad group of employees and select independent contractors, not just executives.
-Approval of the Restated 2013 Plan should provide us with the flexibility we need to continue to use equity compensation to attract, retain, and motivate talented employees, directors, and independent contractors who are important to our long-term growth and success.
+The discussion that follows is qualified in all respects by reference to the terms of the Second Amended 2013 Plan.
+Stockholders should refer to the Second Amended 2013 Plan for more complete and detailed information about the terms of the Second Amended 2013 Plan.
+Our board of directors believes that our equity compensation program allows us to attract, motivate, and retain employees, non-employee directors and independent contractors capable of achieving consistently superior business results.
+Our board of directors also believes that the Second Amended 2013 Plan effectively will align the interests of plan participants with those of our stockholders by linking a portion of their compensation directly to increases in stockholder value.
+We have a history of linking pay to our long-term stock performance for a broad group of employees and non-employee directors and select independent contractors.
+Approval of the Second Amended 2013 Plan should provide us with the flexibility we need to continue to use equity compensation to attract, retain, and motivate talented employees, non-employee directors and independent contractors who are important to our long-term growth and success.

-On July 18, 2014, the closing sales price of our common stock as reported on NASDAQ was \$5.36 per share.
+On April 21, 2017, the closing sales price of our common stock as reported on Nasdaq was \$1.42 per share.